 The American Occupational Therapy Association's Code of Ethics is a public statement of the values and principles used in promoting and maintaining high standards of behavior in occupational therapy.
 The American Occupational Therapy Association and its members are committed to furthering people's ability to function within their total environment.
 To this end, occupational therapy personnel provide services for individuals in any stage of health and illness, to institutions, to other professionals and colleagues, to students, and to the general public.
 Please refer to the Appendix to review the set of principles that applies to occupational therapy personnel at all levels.

 Students completing Level II Fieldwork are still enrolled as full-time students and are required to follow university policy.
 Therefore, if Fieldwork II rotations should fall outside of university timeframes, it is the students' responsibility to communicate with the Registrar's Office and the Financial Aid Department, as there may be financial ramifications.

 All students are required to submit a current copy of their immunization and vaccination history as a part of the matriculation agreement.
 Each student is responsible for the appropriate maintenance of his or her health requirements.
 Failure to do so will result in a delay of entering fieldwork when scheduled and subsequently graduating on time.
-Each student should keep current copies of a "Health and Immunization Report" form in their personal fieldwork file.
+Each student should keep current copies of a "Health and Immunization Report" form in their personal portfolio or fieldwork file.